Siposattila/TestMe/README.md

 # How to build
+The project is using `clang 18.1.3`.
 You will need cmake.
-To be exact atleast cmake version 3.22.
+To be exact atleast `cmake version 3.22`.

+You need to use `pre-commit` for this project.
+Before you are trying to use pre-commit you need to make sure that you have these installed:
+- `clang-format`

+On linux you can just pretty much use `apt` to install them.

+On how to install and use `pre-commit` please refer to the [pre-commit section](#pre-commit).

 ```shell
 cmake -B build